folke/noice.nvim/README.md

   },
   telescope = ..., -- formatter used to display telescope results telescope_preview = ..., -- formatter used to preview telescope results
+  fzf = ..., -- formatter used to display fzf results fzf_preview = ..., -- formatter used to preview fzf results
   lsp_progress = ..., -- formatter used by lsp progress
   lsp_progress_done = ..., -- formatter used by lsp progress
 }